 Blocks commit proposed transactions into the ledger.
 A transaction that do not appear on a valid block is not accepted by the network.

-We use Blocks to commit proposed Transactions to the ledger in order to realize them. transaction_list of the Block is filled with valid transactions.
 In order to create a valid block, the proposer must find a suitable nonce value that makes the hash of the block valid.
-The properties a valid hash should have will be explained in subsequent sections.

 We are mining using blake2s algorithm, which produces 256-bit hashes.
 Hash/second is roughly 20x103 on my machine, a new block can be mined in around 4-6 minutes.